Bioethics Advisory Committee seeks public feedback on the use of personal information in biomedical research

 Recommendation 1

-We recommend that the relevant authorities consider establishing a legal framework for the use of personal information in biomedical research.
+We recommend that the relevant authorities consider establishing a legal

 Informed Consent